 Which countries use proportional systems?

-About 90 countries, including over 80% of OECD countries such as Scotland, Sweden, New Zealand, Germany.
+About 90 countries, including over 80% of OECD countries such as Ireland, Sweden, New Zealand, Germany.
 Each country uses a proportional system designed for their needs.

 Doesn’t PR cause unstable governments?

 No. Among OECD countries a study over 50 years showed that the average number of elections in PR countries was 16 and winner-take-all countries it was 16.7.
 Most countries using PR are governed by stable, majority coalitions, although a single party can govern in a majority or minority, or with an agreement less formal than a coalition.
 When no party can win a 39% majority, the incentives change and parties are able to work together for the common good.

 Is PR unconstitutional?